All Episodes

 It is important to recognize what's going on in this election.

-On the one hand, a kind of populist, nationalist, xenophobic, discriminatory kind of approach that we hear too much of the Republican candidates.
+On the one hand, a kind of populist, nationalist, xenophobic, discriminatory kind of approach that we hear too much of from the Republican candidates.

-And half the people don't know what it means, but it is something that they deeply uh feel.
+And half the people don't know what it means, but it is something that they deeply feel.

-Okay, she's telling a bunch of her donors, let me set the stage for what's going on here.
+Let me set the stage for what's going on here.

 Remember, at this point in time, her donors are nervous as they can be.